Tim-Ng/LMHRnet/README.md

 # Body Landmark Detection based on High-Resolution Network
 Name      : Ng Yao Hong
 Student ID: 20107125
 This is the code for Body Landmark Detection based on High-Resolution Network an FYP project.
+The git hub repo can be found using this [link](https://github.com/Tim-Ng/LMHRnet)

 ## Files
 ```